 - Join one of our student teams, like the Green Team, the Solar Team or the Electric Superbike Team.

 - Is your ambition to teach?
 Choose the minor Learn to Teach and get a second-degree teaching qualification.
 This allows you to work as a teacher at secondary school level.

-The last six months of your studies are all about carrying out a technical and scientific research project within one of the disciplines of Mechanical Engineering.
-You will learn to set up and carry out research and how to critically evaluate the results.
-You will also take subjects on finite element methods and statistics and carry out a small project in the field of production systems engineering.
+The last six months of your studies are centred on a technical and scientific research project in one of the Mechanical Engineering disciplines.
+You will carry out your research with one of our research groups, learning how to set up and conduct research and how to critically study the results.
+At the same time, you will take subjects on Finite Element Methods and Statistics, and carry out a project in the field of Production Systems Engineering.

-You will finish off this Bachelor’s programme with a final report and presentation on the research you have done.
-After completing this comprehensive Bachelor’s programme, you will be admissible to the Master’s programme, in which you can pursue further specialization.
+You finish off this Bachelor’s in Mechanical Engineering with a research paper and presentation on the research you have done.
+After completing this Bachelor’s you are admissible to the Master’s, in which you can pursue further specialisations.